stanford-futuredata/dawn-bench-entries/README.md

 - `costPerHour`: [Optional] Reported in USD ($).
 Cost of instance per hour
 - `timestamp`: Date of submission in format `yyyy-mm-dd`
 - `logFilename`: [Optional] URL pointing to training logs
-- `misc`: [Optional] List of other miscellaneous notes, such as learning rate schedule, optimization algorithm, framework version, etc.
+- `misc`: [Optional] JSON object of other miscellaneous notes, such as learning rate schedule, optimization algorithm, framework version, etc.

 In addition, report training progress at the end of every epoch in a TSV with the following format,